- Excellent value

 Review Price £299.99

-What is the Google Nexus 5?The Google Nexus 5 is the one new Google-branded phone for 2013.
-It takes over from the Google Nexus 4, the Nexus 5, is a thin and light plastic-clad smartphone with an impressive 5-inch screen.
+What is the Google Nexus 5?The Nexus 5 follows the 2012 TrustedReviews Phone of the Year Award-winning Google Nexus 4, the Nexus 5, is a thin and light plastic-clad smartphone with an impressive 5-inch screen.
 Just like its predecessor the Nexus 5 sets its sights firmly at Android rivals with a super-aggressive price setting it apart from the competition.
-With strong performance, a smart design and great value, the Nexus 5 is undoubtedly one of the best phones of the year.
-Read on to find out why.
+With strong performance, a smart design and great value, the Google Nexus 5 is undoubtedly one of the best phones of 2013 and competes well with most 2014 phones too.

 Nexus 5 video review: